microsoftgraph/msgraph-sdk-design/Observability.md

 ```

 Attributes marked with ! should only be captured if the application has indicated the EUII can be captured.
-Error messages should never include EUII unless it is explicitly indicted by the application.
+Error messages should never include EUII unless it is explicitly indicated by the application.